Wildwood Sisterhood

 — Rainer Maria Rilke

 • Our journey is held within the embrace of a nurturing sisterhood circle—a contemporary haven akin to the "hut in the woods" from the German fairy tale "The Handless Maiden."
 Here, like the tale’s heroine who found healing through the guidance of mystical Wood Sisters, we support one another through the trials and triumphs of self-discovery and empowerment.
-This sisterhood is a sanctuary where we share our experiences, weave our stories, and support each other in the deep work of recovery, restoration, and spiritual awakening.

 • Inspired by the Mystery Schools of ancient Greece and Rome, the Wildwood Sisterhood offers a space for spiritual initiation that transcends the intellectual and practical approaches of modern life.
 We delve into the mystical and applicable truths embedded in the fabric of mythical stories and the wild cadence of nature.
 Our school is not a rigid system or organization (you will not be receiving a certificate of completion), but a living, breathing circle of companions committed to eco-spiritual awakening.
 Here, we honor the many expressions of the Divine, drawing inspiration from the rhythms, stories, and spirits of the Earth.